 We join 11 other nominees from across the country, so it really is an honour to be included.
 Who wins, however, is up to you, so please vote for us here.
 Voting is now open and closes on Sunday 17th February.

-It’s been such a busy time since we opened less than a year ago.
+It’s been such a busy time since we opened as a wedding venue less than a year ago.
 From a spectacular launch to hosting a number of exclusive and bespoke weddings, the AGM for Historic Houses and being the set for Abi Alton’s show reel.
 We’ve been on TV (twice!), hosted a wonderful wedding fair and a Christmas fair, met some inspiring industry partners and this is such a great way to start 2019.

 In case you are yet to visit, Birdsall House sits in its own private valley on the edge of the Wolds.
 Built in 1540 it has remained home to the Willoughby family ever since.
 The Honourable James and Lady Cara Willoughby and their three children opened their home for events to ensure the longevity of the spectacular building and to allow more people to make use of the ballroom, Oval Room, other reception rooms and grounds.
 You can find out more about our history here.